-Wherever you go, bring a connection kit of the right power and phone adapters, a spare phone cord, and a spare Ethernet network cable -- or find out whether your hotel supplies them to guests.
+Wherever you go, bring a connection kit with the power and phone adapters you need, a spare phone cord, and a spare Ethernet network cable—or find out whether your hotel can lend them to guests.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.